ghacks Technology News

 Fix PDF Document Display Problems in Browsers

-I’m not sure what is causing it but I do know that a lot of users have difficulties opening PDF files in browsers.
-In my former tech related job I had to find a way to find out why those pdf documents were not shown in the Browser correctly and how it would be possible to fix this issue and make them display correctly.
+I'm not sure what is causing it but I do know that a lot of users face issues when they try to open PDF files in browsers.
+In my former tech related job I had to find a way to find out why those pdf documents were not shown in the browser correctly and how I could fix the issue for each customer who experienced it.

 To be honest, I never found out why it was not working for some users.
-I asked them to update to the latest version which most of the time would fix the display problem.
+I asked them to update to the latest version of the web browser which most of the time would fix the display problem.
 Sometimes however I would run into customers who had the latest version and still were not able to display the PDF documents in the browser.

 Those customers usually received either a white page with no information whatsoever or a white page with a small red X icon (or a red square, a blue triangle, or a blue circle) in the upper left corner.
 If that was the case I started by asking them to download the PDF document in question and open it once it was downloaded to the system.